MoumitaRB-IIT/Student-Information-System/README.md

 ## Contact

-For any queries or further information, please reach out to [your email].
+For any queries or further information, please reach out to [mroy7@hawk.iit.edu].